Haglund’s deformity is a bony enlargement on the back of the heel that most often leads

 tendon and bone).
 In Haglund’s deformity, the soft tissue near the Achilles tendon

 becomes irritated when the bony enlargement rubs against shoes.

-Haglund’s deformity is often called “pump bump” because the rigid backs of pump-style
+Haglund’s deformity is often called “pump bump” by podiatrist because the rigid backs of pump-style

 shoes can create pressure that aggravates the enlargement when walking.
 In fact, the

 deformity is most common in young women who wear pumps.

 Haglund’s deformity can occur in one or both feet.
 The signs and symptoms include:

 - A noticeable bump on the back of heel.

 - Pain in the area where the Achilles tendon attaches to the heel.